Basic

 T3 Units

-Each faction's T3 gantry has access to a T3 hovercraft, which is similar in strength and cost to a T2 heavy tank, and is an effective late game option for fighting against a strong sea player.
+Each faction's T3 gantry has access to a T3 hovercraft, which is similar in strength and cost to a T2 heavy tank, and is an effective late game option for (re)claiming sea territory.
+T3 hovers possess anti-sub weapons, but cannot be hit by torpedoes themselves.

 The T3 gantry's heaviest units, the Titan and Juggernaut, are amphibious and tall enough that their main weapons are usually above water.